Famous People from Midland County Texas

 was a Choctaw-Chickasaw Native American who achieved fame as a

-professional American football player and later as a professional
+professional football player and later as a professional

-wrestler.
-He is notable for having held the NWA United States
+unstoppable force in the ring.
+He held the NWA United States

 Heavyweight Championship five times.